Positions Vacant

 - Category A (Veterinarian): The Category A member must be a person with qualifications in veterinary science that are recognised for registration as a veterinary surgeon in Australia.
 You must have experience relevant to the research and teaching activities of Monash University, or the ability to acquire relevant knowledge.

-To be successfully considered for this opportunity, you will:- Have a qualification in veterinary science, as well as specialised knowledge of the general welfare, treatment, and advances in care for animal species specific to the AEC.
+- Have a qualification in veterinary science, as well as specialised knowledge of the general welfare, treatment, and advances in care for animal species specific to the AEC.
 You will be able to provide information on housing needs, drugs, procedures and post-procedure care, and will be able to provide advice that reflects current best practice.

 - Accept that ethical experiments using animals can be carried out, provided there is no viable alternative